andy-byers/CalicoDB/doc/doc.md

     .info_log = nullptr,

-    // This can be used to inject a custom storage implementation. (see the DynamicMemory class in
+    // This can be used to inject a custom Env implementation. (see the tools::FakeEnv class in
-    // tools/tools.h for an example that stores its files in-memory) .storage = nullptr,
+    // tools/tools.h for an example that stores its files in-memory).
+    .env = nullptr,
 };

-// Create or open a database at "/tmp/cats". calicodb::DB *db;
+// Create or put a database at "/tmp/cats". calicodb::DB *db;
-const calicodb::Status s = calicodb::DB::open(options, "/tmp/cats", &db);
+const calicodb::Status s = calicodb::DB::put(options, "/tmp/cats", &db);

 // Handle failure. s.to_string() provides a string representation of the status. if (!s.is_ok()) {
-    std::cerr << "error: " << s.to_string() << '\n';
-    std::abort();

 }
 ```